 Hmm, when Rebekah found an emotion she liked she clung to it.
 She could relate, it was so much easier to stick with first impressions, changing what you thought or felt about someone was harder than just keeping steady.

 “It was only after Nik came to us recently and told us some things about her that my feelings and views began to change.
 Even then it was Kol that made me see through my hatred to what I truly felt for her.
-I admire Caroline Forbes, because no matter how similar our lives are, practically mirror image in places one thing will always be different.
+I admire Caroline Forbes, because no matter how similar our lives are, practically mirror images in places, one thing will always be different.
 How we deal with those things in our lives.
 I have never had her control, her attitude, about all the twists and turns my life takes.
 I still want to be just like Caroline Forbes, I probably always will, but now I don’t want her life because we already share it in many ways.
 Now I want her, oh I don’t know, I just want to be able to handle things with the confidence and grace that she possesses.
 Hopefully someday I will.”

 Caroline didn’t know how to take that.
 No one had ever really admired her before, at least not in the same way that Rebekah was admitting to anyway.
 Plenty of people had admired her for shallow reasons, wanting her style or her organizational skills, but no one had ever really wanted to be like her before.
 She’d never been enviable before, that had always been other people.
 To think that Rebekah wanted to be like her, it was mind boggling.